Dolphins' defense wants a short memory

 "Houston," said Sparano, hammering the point home.

-Sparano's message was clear: Miami cannot afford to look back -- even if the game just happened Monday.
-Coming off a short week, the Dolphins will try to avoid a 0-2 start at home Sunday against the Houston Texans (1-0).
+Sparano's message was clear: Miami cannot afford to look back -- even if the game just happened on Monday.
+Coming off a short week, the Dolphins will try to avoid an 0-2 start at home Sunday against the Houston Texans (1-0).
 It will mark the second straight week Miami faces a high-powered offense.